HujiAnni/Crime-Map/README.md

 ## Description
 This Project is a map featuring all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD) from 2006 to the end of 2019.

+The map is built and customized with Mapbox API.
 The data is shown in two forms: Heat Map and by Cluster.

 <br>